-PubH 6727 Health Leadership and Effecting Change is a 2-credit course.
+PubH 7740, Leadership and Leading Change, is a 2- credit course.
 The University expects that for each credit, you will spend a minimum of three hours per week attending class or comparable online activity, reading, studying, completing assignments, etc. over the course of a 15-week term.
 Thus, this course requires approximately 90 hours of effort spread over the course of the term in order to earn an average grade.

-This course is entirely online.
+This is a hybrid course, with the first part of the course in-person and the second part entirely online.
 Sessions will consist of review of online lectures, readings and discussions.
-Students are expected to be active online throughout the course, to complete the reading assignments prior to class, and to participate actively in class discussions.
+Students are expected to be active online, to complete the reading assignments prior to class, and to participate actively in class discussions.